ptsname

 which will be overwritten by subsequent calls.
 This pointer must not

 be freed.
-On failure, a NULL pointer is returned.
+On failure, NULL is returned.

-returned and errno is set to indicate the error.
+turned and errno is set to indicate the error.

 ERRORS

 EINVAL (ptsname_r() only) buf is NULL.
+(This error is returned only

-ENOTTY fd does not refer to a pseudo-terminal master device.
+ENOTTY fd does not refer to a pseudoterminal master device.

 ERANGE (ptsname_r() only) buf is too small.